maxfreyter/FMCG-Net-Revenue-Management-in-Excel/README.md

 • Waterfall Analysis: A visual model that integrates natural growth, new product initiatives, and the 50ML launch to reveal the total revenue impact.

-📊 Notable Insight: The comprehensive forecast projects a significant boost in 2024 revenue, affirming the effectiveness of the combined NRM initiatives.

 ![2025-03-30 (9)](https://github.com/user-attachments/assets/583eec6f-648d-4ba6-8770-f1471b726422)